awilkescom/alexbet/site/content/docs/5.3/examples/_index.md

 ---
 layout: single
-title: Examples
+title: Features
-description: Quickly get a project started with any of our examples ranging from using parts of the framework to custom components and layouts.
+description: Quickly get a project started with any of the alexbet features ranging from using parts of the framework to custom components and layouts.
 aliases: "/examples/"
 ---